Python Increment Operation

 a -= 1

-In a regular assignment statement, the right-hand side is evaluated first, before this assigning it to the left-hand side.
+In a regular assignment statement, the right-hand side is evaluated first before assigning it to the left-hand side.

 # 2 + 3 is evaluated to 5, before assigning to a